International High School of San Francisco: Athletics

-Notable results: In Fall 2017, the men's soccer team went to the North Coast Section (NCS) playoff tournament and earned a quarter-finals slot.
-In 2016-17, IHS attained the following additional results in BCL league play: first in men's and women's basketball; first in baseball; and second in badminton; third in women's volleyball; third in men's tennis.
-The women's varsity soccer team reached the finals of the NCS playoff tournament.
-The women's basketball team made it to the CIF State tournament in 2016-17.

 Arts

 Students at International have the option of taking art - whether it be music, theater, visual arts, or film - in each of their four years.
 In 9th grade, students explore two art forms, one each semester.
 In 10th grade, each student chooses one art form for a deeper exploration lasting the entire year.
 In 11th grade, students can choose to continue with a two-year art course as part of the IB Diploma.
 This IB art course is a rigorous exploration at the same level of depth and commitment as any of the other five IB courses taken by each student.
 (The five other IB courses fall in the following categories: English Literature, Mathematics, Science, Humanities/Social Science, and a Second Language other than English.)
 Thus, many students take art for four years at International.
 (If a student does not choose the art course, the "sixth course" as it is known can be in any of the other academic disciplines, e.g., a second Science course or a second Humanities course.)

 International opened the Dennis Gallagher Arts Pavilion in September 2009.
 The Pavilion includes a black-box theater, a state-of-the-art film and video editing classroom, as well as music and visual arts studios.
 Student engage in a broad range of artistic activities and classes there: from writing and directing one act plays to making short films, from painting murals to composing music.
 The arts are not limited to classes during the regular school day.
 The Visual Arts department puts on exhibitions throughout the year, with the work of the IB visual arts students prominently on display at the March Arts Reception and at the end-of-year May Arts Festival.
 The after school performing arts program includes theater and music.